 © The Field Museum, GN90611_08D

-- Thursday, March 27th - Conserving Lions: Genetic, Landscape, and Economic Perspectives - Bruce Patterson will share recent facts he and his colleagues have uncovered concerning the forces that are endangering lions and avenues that may help to save them.
+- Conserving Lions: Genetic, Landscape, and Economic Perspectives - Dr. Bruce Patterson shared facts he and his colleagues uncovered concerning the forces that are endangering lions and avenues that may help save them.

 - Social Networks of Mobile Money in Kenya - Dr. Sibel Kusimba, Associate Professor of Anthropology, shared her team's research to understand the social realtionships that are created and revealed in mobile money flows.